nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

       }
     }

-So just as ``find_all_available_gamers`` this method can only be called if the caller is authenticated correctly.
-Notice how are next use the ``locate_connection_with_session`` method.
-Since we are inviting another user we only have their session id so we use this function to locate their ``SocketIO`` socket so we can communicate with them.
-If no connection is found we notify the caller about missing player, otherwise locate the ``Gamer`` instance for the player we wish to invite to play a game and send them a ``game_invite`` so they get notified about the invitation.
-The ``game_invite`` message includes the session id of the gamer making the invitation and the ``Gamer`` document with their information.
+So just as in the ``find_all_available_gamers`` method this method can only be called if the caller is authenticated correctly.
+Notice how we are calling the ``locate_connection_with_session`` method.
+We only have the session id of the player we wish to invite to a game, so we use this function to locate their ``SocketIO`` socket allowing us to communicate with them.

+If no connection is found we notify the caller about the missing player, otherwise we locate the ``Gamer`` instance for the player and send them a ``game_invite`` message so they get notified about the invitation.
+The ``game_invite`` message includes the session id of the gamer making the invitation and the ``Gamer`` document of the inviting player allowing the invited player to know who sent the invite.

 The decline_game Handler
 ------------------------

-The next method covers the case where the invited gamer decides to decline the invitation to play the game.
-Let's have a look at the code for ``decline_game`` method.
+The next method covers the case where the invited gamer decides to decline the invitation to play a game.
+Let's take a look at the code for the ``decline_game`` method.

 .. code-block:: javascript
     :linenos: